 Saving money by cutting your operational costs can also help in debt reduction.
 Start by answering questions like why are you spending money, and what are you spending it on will help manage your operational costs.
 Get your business evaluation closely and quantitatively from an accountant, or an independent consultant.
 Examine your variable costs if you need a place to start on your own.
 There is a chance you might be unable to reduce your costs of operation, for instance, but you can work out the non-fixed expenses, which ultimately help free up the cash you need to pay your credit card debt.

 - Get a Loan to Consolidate your Credit Card Debt

 Getting a debt consolidation loan can also help you recover from the business credit card debt.
 You can work with a lender to secure a small business loan to pay off your credit card debt.

-Term loans and SBA loans are among the best options to recover form a credit card debt.
+Term loans and SBA loans are among the best options to recover from a credit card debt.
 These loan types offer shorter monthly payments and longer payment cycles.
 You will receive a lump sum amount of money to pay off your debt directly without accruing more interest every month.
-The only drawback of consolidation loans is that, you need to have a good credit score to qualify.
+The only drawback of consolidation loans is that you need to have a good credit score to qualify.

 - Refinance your Business Credit Card Debt

 Refinancing your debt can help If you’ve debt on multiple credit cards.
 Managing multiple payments on monthly basis can be hard, and if you miss one, it can put you on a road to more overdue payments.
 Your debt starts to stack across all cards, plus interest.